 Safety in our schools and on our college campuses is a right every student and family should expect.
 The State of Illinois has taken measures to increase the level of preparedness of our schools and campuses.
 Please select a topic on the drop-down menu below to learn more about Illinois’ school and campus safety initiatives.
 Among the topics covered are:

-- Training—The School and Campus Security Training Program is a collaborative effort of the Illinois Terrorism Task Force, the Illinois State Board of Education and the Illinois Law Enforcement Alarm System.
+- Training for 2016—The School and Campus Security Training Program is a collaborative effort of the Illinois Terrorism Task Force, the Illinois State Board of Education and the Law Enforcement Training and Standards Board Executive Institute at Western Illinois University.
 Awareness and preparedness level training is provided free of cost to public and non-public schools, higher education institutions and first responder agencies.

 - Ready to Respond Campus—This program promotes campus safety, preparedness and response efforts, enhancing the security of students, staff and visitors.
 Colleges and universities meeting program criteria will receive designation as a “Ready to Respond Campus,” allowing them to use the Ready Campus logo on official correspondence, websites and other media.